venmo taxes 2024

 If you use Venmo for business purposes or receive payments for goods and services, those transactions may now be reported to the IRS.
 It’s essential to keep track of your transactions and ensure accurate reporting to avoid any tax penalties or discrepancies.

-Moreover, the changes in tax law introduce new thresholds and categories for taxable income, affecting how certain transactions on Venmo are treated.
+Changes in tax law introduce new thresholds and categories for taxable income, affecting how certain Venmo transactions are treated.

 Understanding these changes can help users anticipate their tax liabilities and make informed financial decisions using the platform.